 The QC check management form will allow the authorized user to launch a series of QC checks on a selected dataset.
 Once a series of QC checks is completed, the status of each check will be shown.
 There will also be a table showing the history of past checks and their outcomes to manage past sessions.

 The user facing application will have a Node.js backend communicating with a Postgres database.
 This database will store the user information, current session information, and the history of past checks.
 The results of the checks will be saved in machine readable format (json or xml) in the database.
 For some of the checks a spatial vector result (Geojson) with locations of non-compliant polygons will also be saved.
 The database will also contain tables with supported dataset product types (such as CLC dataset product type, UA dataset product type) and the dataset-specific QC check configurations (order of checks and values of their parameters) as described in the previous checks implementation section.
-These configurations will be saved in the database when the application is installed (they will be loaded from a special Docker image containing the configuration data).
+These configurations will be saved in the database when the application is installed (they will be loaded from a special Docker image containing the configuration data)

 Packaging and distribution

 For packaging and distribution of the solution two key factors need to be considered: (1) ease of installation on the local user PC and (2) scalability and load balancing on the production servers.
-T To ensure effective maintenance and scalability, we propose to distribute the application as a Docker-stack of containers, using separate docker containers for the user-facing application and for the QC checking service.
+To ensure effective maintenance and scalability, we propose to distribute the application as a Docker-stack of containers, using separate docker containers for the user-facing application and for the QC checking service.

 The first container contains the client-side front end web application, the backend application, and the application database.